 American Electric Power Halliburton Southwest Airlines

 Avis Budget NextEra Energy Sysco

 C.H.
-Robison WW Norfolk Southern Union Pacific
+Robinson WW Norfolk Southern Union Pacific

 CSX Republic Services UPS

 Entergy Ryder System Waste Connections

-FedEx Schlumberger XPO Logistics
+FedEx Schlumberger XPO

 Grainger (WW) Southern

 For purposes of each of the named executives, the general industry data and the comparison group data are blended when composing the competitive analysis, when possible, such that the combined general industry data and the comparison group are each weighted 50%.
 For competitive comparisons, the MD&C Committee has determined that total direct compensation packages for our named executive officers within a range of plus or minus 20% of the median total compensation of the competitive analysis is appropriate.
-In making these determinations, total direct compensation consists of base salary, target annual cash incentive, and the annualized grant date fair value of long-term equity incentive awards, not including the non-recurring ADS Synergy Awards.
+In making these determinations, total direct compensation consists of base salary, target annual cash incentive, and the annualized grant date fair value of long-term equity incentive awards.